• Skip to primary navigation

 Knowing this helps chefs and home cooks appreciate and use them in recipes from various cuisines.

-Ground coriander and cumin have distinct flavor profiles and aromas that add depth to many dishes.
+Ground coriander and cumin have distinct flavors and aromas that add depth to many dishes.

 Coriander is citrusy, slightly sweet with a hint of warm spices like cinnamon and nutmeg.

-Cumin has a robust earthiness with a slight bitterness and a smoky undertone.
+Cumin has a strong earthiness with a slight bitterness and a smoky undertone.

 The flavor of ground coriander brings brightness and complexity to recipes.